Menlo’s Upper School Community Partnerships

 Peninsula Bridge transforms the lives of highly motivated, low-income students by preparing and supporting them for success in college preparatory high school programs and four-year colleges.

-Menlo runs a five-week summer program for underserved, highly-motivated fifth grade students.
+Menlo runs a five-week summer program for highly-motivated fifth-grade students from low-income families.

-A fun community event where participants from both Menlo School and Sacred Heart prep join forces to walk or run to raise awareness and support for the Peninsula Bridge Program.
+A spirited community event where participants from peninsula independent schools join forces to walk or run to raise awareness and support for Peninsula Bridge.
+The next run takes place on September 13, 2020, virtually.
+Register at the link above!

 Stanford Blood Center

-Knight Vision sponsors a fall and spring blood drive each year for the students, faculty/staff, and parents.
+Knight Vision, Menlo’s community engagement club, sponsors a Fall and Spring blood drive each year for the students, faculty/staff, and parents.

 Boys’ and Girls’ Club of the Peninsula